+Select Sources in the navigation bar.
 NoodleTools contains many helpful functions but the one you will use the most is creating source citations.
-To do this, be sure you are in the Sources tab of your project.
-Switch between tabs anytime at the top of the page.

-Once you've selected WHERE you found the source, NoodleTools will ask WHAT the source is.
-Click on the option that best describes your source.
-Options will vary depending on where you found your source.
+Once you've selected WHERE you found the source, NoodleTools prompts you to select the source type.
+From the list of sources under "What is it?" select on the option that best describes your source.
+The options vary depending on where you found your source.
 If you're having trouble determining what your source is, ask a librarian.